LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 ## Keyboard ownership and precedence

 Native Tab/Shift+Tab provide sequential focus.
-Previous/next target commands remain configurable and programmatic but are unbound by default.
-The defaults are Shift+Left/Right for true siblings plus heading-backed peers at equal hierarchy depth regardless of authored rank, and Shift+Up/Down for broaden/narrow; all bare arrows and typed-context cycling are unbound. `r` enters or toggles the mode outside an editing/widget context.
+Applications assign bindings to previous/next target commands or invoke them programmatically.
+The default mapping uses Shift+Left/Right for true siblings plus heading-backed peers at equal hierarchy depth regardless of authored rank, Shift+Up/Down for broaden/narrow, `r` for entry or toggle when character commands are available, `Alt+r` for reliable exit, and `Shift+Escape` to dismiss the visible status when Escape is available to the mode.
+Previous/next target and typed-context cycling begin with empty bindings; bare arrows remain native.
+Applications declare custom ownership with `ownsKey` or `data-openkeynav-key-owner`.
-`Alt+r` is the reliable default exit from any supported target.
-Bare Escape is not an exit alias by default. `Shift+Escape` closes the visible status without exiting structural navigation; it passes through when the focused widget or application owns Escape.

 Tab, Shift+Tab, Enter, Space, bare arrows, and unconfigured modifier combinations always pass through.
 Shift+Arrow context commands also pass